jwpconsulting/projectify/projectify/help/markdown_en/quota.md

 - You can invite and add up to 1 additional team member, for a total of 2 including yourself.
+- You can create up to 25 wiki pages
 - You can create up to 10 projects
 - You can create up to 1000 tasks
 - You can not upload any attachments